(Article Updated 8/27/2019)

 Many appraisal worries can disappear if you take a few steps to help in the process.
 Here are several ways to assure that you get the best possible appraised value.

-- First and foremost, have the property in “show” condition for appraisers.
+First and foremost, have the property in “show” condition for appraisers.
 Make sure that all repairs are complete and clean the home from top to bottom.
 If there’s junk to be thrown out, be certain that it is gone before the appraiser arrives.
-Remember that appraisers must consider needed repairs.
+Don’t forget to trim any trees and clean up the yard.
+Even jaded appraisers can be swayed by a good-looking yard.

 Call today for more information.